Joseph Bryan (publisher): Civic involvement

 Bryan participated in various civic and charitable efforts in Richmond.
 His widow, Isabel Maury Bryan, donated a tract of family land to the city after his death, which became Joseph Bryan Park.
 The park was dedicated in his memory in 1910.
 Bryan also supported local educational and religious organizations during his lifetime.

 Personal life

 Bryan married Isabel Maury of Fredericksburg, Virginia.
-They had six children, including John Stewart Bryan, who succeeded his father as publisher of the Times-Dispatch and later served as president of the University of Richmond.
-Joseph Bryan died in Richmond on November 20, 1908, and was buried in Hollywood Cemetery.
+They had six children, including John Stewart Bryan, who succeeded his father as publisher of the Times-Dispatch and later served as president of the University of Richmond, and Jonathan Bryan who was president of the Richmond-Ashland Railway Company and the Bryan, Kemp & Co. brokerage firm.

+Joseph Bryan died in Richmond on November 20, 1908.
+He was buried in Hollywood Cemetery.

 Legacy

 Bryan is remembered primarily for his role in Richmond’s newspaper consolidation and his family’s ongoing involvement in Virginia media and education.
 His business and civic activities have been documented in several local histories and archives, including the Library of Virginia’s Bryan Family Papers.